-Diament Act 111 The ACT Busyness associate of the falls is a Planned Activities The ACT Program consists of the following: Twelve Weeks of Full-Time Training in: Life Skills, including many team-building exercises and covering goal- setting, overcoming obstacles, managing change, self-care, business and workplace skills (including a half-unit college credit class taught in partnership with Los Medanos College), and public speaking; Computer Skills, focused on the Microsoft Office Suite and online applications such as Google Docs and Salesforce.
+Planned Activities The ACT Program consists of the following: Twelve Weeks of Full-Time Training in: Life Skills, including many team-building exercises and covering goal setting, overcoming obstacles, managing change, self-care, business and workplace skills (including a half-unit college credit class taught in partnership with Los Medanos College), and public speaking; Computer Skills, focused on the Microsoft Office Suite and online applications such as Google Docs and Salesforce.
 Training leads to Microsoft Office Specialist (MOS) certification in Word and Excel, with some trainees earning MOS certification in PowerPoint, Access, and Outlook; and Academic Skills including Business English and Business Math.
 Up to Four Months Paid, On-the-Job Experience - Once training is complete, Opportunity Junction hires participants as paid interns in our Staffing Services social enterprise, where they provide contracted services for local businesses and administrative support for the staff.
 Unlike many social enterprises, our emphasis is on the benefit to the participant, so we hire every graduate of the training phase.
-Case Management - Case managers closely support participan throughout the program and for 18 months following job placement, ensuring that each participant is linked to child-care, health care, transportation, and other needed services.
+Case Management - Case managers closely support participants throughout the program and for 18 months following job placement, ensuring that each participant is linked to child-care, health care, transportation, and other needed services.
 On-Site Counseling Services - Because most of the participants have suffered from past trauma, our onsite counselor assesses all ACT participants and provides referrals and counseling.
-Integrating thes services into the program helps to de-stigmatize them and facilitate participation.
-Personalized Job Placement - In order to facilitate a good fit between participants and employers, interns engage in comprehensive career- building activities including skill and interest assessment, job search, resume and cover letter preparation, and interview practice.
-8 Project Name 2022-2023 City of Pittsburg ADA Ramps and Sidewalk Replacement Target Area City of Pittsburg Goals Supported CD-7: Infrastructure and Accessibility Needs Addressed Non-Housing Community Development Funding CDBG: \$259,700
+Integrating these services into the program helps to de-stigmatize them and facilitate participation.
+Personalized Job Placement - In order to facilitate a good fit between participants and employers, interns engage in comprehensive career-building activities including skill and interest assessment, job search, resume and cover letter preparation, and interview practice.
+8 Project Name 2023-2024 City of Pittsburg ADA Ramps and Sidewalk Replacement Target Area City of Pittsburg Goals Supported CD-7: Infrastructure and Accessibility Needs Addressed Non-Housing Community Development Funding CDBG: \$220,000

 Description The goals of the project include improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, through installing curb ramps at targeted intersections.
 City Staff will perform design, construction management, and inspection.
 Target neighborhood - Meadowbrook Subdivision (South of Stoneman Ave between Park Pl and Highgate Wy.)
 ADA curb ramp installations (primary project site).
-Estimate the number and type of families that will 6/30/2023 The goal of the project includes improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, benefit from the proposed activities through installing 36 curb ramps and replacing sidewalks at targeted intersections.
-Performance Measures: Outcome - Availability/Accessib HUD Performance Measure Typ Service Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03L - Sidewalks HUD National Objective - LMA HUD Accomplishment Type - 5395 Persons Location Description Meadowbrook Subdivision - South of Stoneman Ave between Park PI and Highgate Wy.
-Planned Activities The purpose of the project is to improve pedestrian transportation for mobility impaired or physically challenged persons by installing ADA compliant curb ramps.
-9 Project Name 2022-2023 City of Pittsburg - Roadway Safety Improvements Target Area City of Pittsburg Goals Supported CD-7: Infrastructure and Accessibility City of Pittsburg CD-7: Infrastructure and Accessibility Needs Addressed Non-Housing Community Development Funding CDBG: \$200,000
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed The goal of the project includes improving access to public transportation, schools, businesses, and other community facilities for pedestrians, the mobility impaired, and physically challenged persons, through installing 36 curb ramps and replacing sidewalks at targeted intersections. activities Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03L - Sidewalks HUD National Objective - LMA HUD Accomplishment Type - 5,395 Persons Location Description Meadowbrook Subdivision - South of Stoneman Ave between Park PI and Highgate Way Planned Activities The purpose of the project is to improve pedestrian transportation for mobility impaired or physically challenged persons by installing 32 ADA compliant curb ramps.
+Project Name 2023-2024 City of Pittsburg Roadway Safety Improvements Target Area City of Pittsburg Goals Supported CD-7: Infrastructure and Accessibility Needs Addressed Non-Housing Community Development